0xAX/linux-insides/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

-Processor works in the [real mode](http://en.wikipedia.org/wiki/Real_mode) now and we need to make a little retreat for understanding memory segmentation in this mode.
+The processor works in [real mode](http://en.wikipedia.org/wiki/Real_mode) now and we need to make a little retreat for understanding memory segmentation in this mode.
 Real mode is supported in all x86 compatible processors, from [8086](http://en.wikipedia.org/wiki/Intel_8086) to modern intel 64 CPUs.
-8086 processor had 20 bit addres bus, which means that it could work with 0-2^20 bytes address space (1 megabyte).
-But it had only 16 bit registers, and with 16 bit registers maximum address is 2^16 or 0xffff (64 KB).
-Memory segmentation was used to make use of all of the addres space.
-All memory was divided into small fixed-size segments of 65535 bytes, or 64 KB.
-Since we can not address memory behind 64 KB with 16 bit register, another method to do it has been devised.
-Address consists of two parts: beginning address of segment and offset from the beginning of this segment.
-To get physical address in memory, we need to multiply segment part by 16 and add offset part:
+The 8086 processor had a 20 bit address bus, which means that it could work with 0-2^20 bytes address space (1 megabyte).
+But it only had 16 bit registers, and with 16 bit registers the maximum address is 2^16 or 0xffff (64 KB).
+Memory segmentation was used to make use of all of the address space.
+All memory was divided into small, fixed-size segments of 65535 bytes, or 64 KB.
+Since we can not address memory behind 64 KB with 16 bit registers, another method to do it was devised.
+An address consists of two parts: the beginning address of the segment and the offset from the beginning of this segment.
+To get a physical address in memory, we need to multiply the segment part by 16 and add the offset part:

 ```
 PhysicalAddress = Segment * 16 + Offset